kubernetes/autoscaler/cluster-autoscaler/FAQ.md

  - `-f` - kubernetes/kubernetes fork to use.
 On `master` it defaults to `git@github.com:kubernetes/kubernetes.git`
  - `-r` - revision in kubernetes/kubernetes which should be used to get base `go.mod` file
  - `-d` - specifies script workdir; useful to speed up execution if script needs to be run multiple times, because updating vendor resulted in some compilation errors on Cluster-Autoscaler side which need to be fixed
+ - `-o` - overrides go version check, which may be useful if CA needs to use a different go version than the one in kubernetes go.mod file

 Example execution looks like this:
 ```
 ./hack/update-vendor.sh -d/tmp/ca-update-vendor.ou1l -fgit@github.com:kubernetes/kubernetes.git -rmaster